 Fresh from university, Jessie Wong launched her Wellington leathergoods label in 2015 with just six styles.
-Now with 36 stockists around the world, the understated luxury brand can be found in the hands of stylish women everywhere and is about to make its mark with a flagship store opening soon at Commercial Bay.
+Now with 36 stockists around the world and a flagship store at Commercial Bay, the understated luxury brand can be found in the hands of stylish women everywhere.
 We asked the go-getting fashion entrepreneur to share her mental mood board.

 The last thing I bought and loved was: A cashmere t-shirt from The Row, their quality is beyond luxury.